NEXTSLIM/NEXTSLIM/README.md

 ## INTRO

-I am Renzo, I am curious for all technology.
-I love learning the new trends and I am passionate to work in this industry.
+I am curious for all technology.
+I love learning the new trends and I am passionate to work with data.

-I love telling stories with data sets.
-Experience working with large data sets and has the skill set to support detailed and efficient analyses.
+Experience working with large data sets and has the skill set to support detailed and efficient analyses, who is committed to finding solutions in a timely and efficient manner.

 ## STATS